Dark lord and shouting tot pick up Roald Dahl prize

 “Dark Lord: The Teenage Years”, a tale about a powerful netherworld lord who finds himself inhabiting the body of a chubby teenager scooped the seven to 14 year category prize.

-The book by Jamie Thomson focuses on Dirk Lloyd and his tribulations from being taken care of by social services and settled into his local school, when all he really wants to do is be appreciated as an evil force and return to his reign of terror.
+The book focuses on Dirk Lloyd and his tribulations from being taken care of by social services and settled into his local school, when all he really wants to do is be appreciated as an evil force and return to his reign of terror.

-Thomson used his experience writing fantasy books for role play as a springboard for something that could examine the baddies characters more fully.

-“I wanted to show what it’s like to be a dark lord in more detail, and why people would want to be one,” Thomson said.

 “We know that reading for pleasure is an engine for attainment and achievement in all walks of life,” Rosen said.